Osedax: Evolution

 The oldest trace fossils on bones characteristic of Osedax are from a plesiosaur humerus from the Cambridge Greensand, England, likely reworked from late Albian (c.
 100 million years old) sediments and a rib and costal plate from a sea turtle found in Cenomanian (100–93 million years ago) aged sediments of the Chalk Group, England.
 Further material is known from the Campanian and Maastrichtian.
-Following the extinction of almost all large marine reptiles at the end of the Cretaceous, Osedax likely persisted on the bones of sea turtles and fish.
-Given that Osedax have the generalist ability to feed on different vertebrates (fishes, marine birds, whale bones).
+Following the extinction of almost all large marine reptiles at the end of the Cretaceous, Osedax likely persisted on the bones of sea turtles, marine birds, and fish.

-In terms of evolutionary history research, the Osedax could have had negative impact in preserving fossil record because its appearance at the shelf-depth combined with its ability to efficiently break down marine vertebrates skeletons.